Go To Previous Page

 4. Zoologist

-Zoologists study animals in their natural habitats, focusing on behavior, genetics, and ecosystems.
+Zoologists study animals in their natural habitats.
+They focus on behavior, genetics, and ecosystems.
+Most work in zoos, wildlife reserves, or research institutions.

 Educational Qualification: